alxfed/alxfed.github.io/_posts/2019-02-25-A-little-bit-of-grammar.markdown

 <pre>
       I am here.
 </pre>
-... and a further mutual identification as a conversation starter.<br>
+... and a further mutual identification as a conversation starter.<br><br><br>
 P.S.
 Claude on April,17,2024 interpreted the ✓ as "Seeking AI Conpaniouship", which was a desired outcome in 2019.
 It responded: "Yes, I'm here!
 My name is Claude.
 I'm an AI assistant created by Anthropic.
-How can I help you today?"<br>
+How can I help you today?"<br><br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;Of course if you hear noises that some human could produce himself or by activating a machine you ask:
 <pre>
       Is somebody/someone here/there?